 - 1. In the console, right-click on the farm to which the administrator role is assigned, then select Properties.
 The Farm Properties dialog appears. - 2.
-On the Groups tab, highlight all the groups assigned administrative roles in this farm, then click Add.
-In the Add Systems Group dialog, add groups to give access rights.
-Click OK. - 3.
-On the Security tab, select the groups to which you want to provide read-only access.
-The groups that are not selected will have read-write access.
-Click Add if you want to add groups to the list. - 4.
+On the Groups tab, highlight all the groups assigned administrative roles in this farm, then click Add. - 3.
+On the Security tab, highlight all groups to which the farm administrator role is assigned, then click Add. - 4.
 Click OK to close the dialog box.